+Court Routine

-SECTION 3 Court Routine Supreme Court of Appeals
+Supreme Court of Appeals

 The five justices of the Supreme Court of Appeals a few minutes before time for the opening of court appear in their robing room and don their robes, and at the time for their opening of court they march into the court room and take their places in front of their seats at the bench and remain standing until the court crier has made the opening proclamation.
 In entering the court room the Chief Justice leads the procession and the other justices follow in order of their seniority, that is, length of service.
-The Chief Justice occupies the middle seat on the bench; on his right sits the justice longest in service: on his left sits the justice next longest in service; the next place on the right of the Chief Justice is taken by the justice whose term of service is third longest; and the place on the far left is taken by the justice whose term of service is third longest; and the place on the far left is taken by the justice whose term of service is third longest; and the place on the far left is taken by the justice whose term.
+The Chief Justice occupies the middle seat on the bench; on his right sits the justice longest in service: on his left sits the justice next longest in service; the next place on the right of the Chief Justice is taken by the justice whose term of service is third longest; and the place on the far left is taken by the justice who has served the shortest time.